-What You Can Combat Pests and Disease
+How to Combat Pests and Disease

 If you are conscious about growing an organic vegetable garden, you may also be conscious about using pesticides.
 While there are organic pesticides you can use, there are also other practices you can implement that can aid in combating pests and disease.

 - Mulch your garden – Adding a 1 to 2 inch thick layer of mulch not only reduces weeds, it also prevents fungal disease spores from drifting onto plant leaves.
 Use an organic material such as weed-free straw.
 Read more about the benefits of mulch.

 - Make sure you weed – Speaking of weeds, you need to make sure you are weeding your vegetable garden.
 Weeds not only compete with your vegetables for nutrients and water, but they also attract insects.
 When weeding, it is best to do so after a rain.

 - Clean up fallen foliage – Dead, fallen foliage can be a breeding ground for rapidly spreading diseases.
 After picking up the foliage, it is important that you toss them in the trash and not in the compost bin (it is also good practice to pick off infected or dead leaves from the plant to prevent spreading).

 - Crop rotation – Closely related vegetables, like those in the squash family, are affected by the same diseases.
 Rotating plants to different parts of your vegetable garden helps to limit disease.
 Try to avoid planting your crops in the same place as the previous year or two.

 - Water wisely – One of the easiest ways fungus grows is on wet leaves.
 Try to avoid leaves when watering your plants, and avoid watering at night.
 Watering in the morning allows leaves to dry during the day.